-The RE co-ordinator will be responsible for:-
+The RE Leader will be responsible for:

-- Producing an agreed subject policy and Scheme of Work which are compatible with the school's overall curricular aims and which meet the statutory requirements; - Providing advice to teachers on appropriate resources, training, teaching strategies and approaches to assessment; - Developing an overview of the RE curriculum in the school to ensure that pupils experience a sufficient variety of key entitlement experiences and that the school policy is put into practice; - Co-ordinating the purchase, organisation and storage of appropriate RE resources;
+- Producing an agreed subject policy and Scheme of Work which are compatible with the school's overall curricular aims and which meet the statutory requirements; - Providing advice to teachers on appropriate resources, training, teaching strategies and approaches to assessment;

-- Collecting a portfolio of pupils' work in the subject (class R.E. books) to ensure consistency of standards and monitoring approaches to assessment to ensure that there are a sufficient variety of tasks; - Assisting with the regular evaluation and monitoring of the quality of provision in the subject, participating in the identification of agreed development tasks each year and reviewing the RE policy and key stage plans as appropriate; - Planning and taking part in the annual RE and Ethos Learning Walk with Governors and representatives from the LDBS; - Keeping abreast of recent developments in the subject, attending relevant in-service courses and participating in the planning and delivery of school-based INSET and discussions.
+- Developing an overview of the RE curriculum in the school to ensure that pupils experience a sufficient variety of key entitlement experiences and that the school policy is put into practice; - Co-ordinating the purchase, organisation and storage of appropriate RE resources; - Monitoring approaches to assessment to ensure that there are a sufficient variety of tasks; - Assisting with the regular evaluation and monitoring of the quality of provision in the subject, participating in the identification of agreed development tasks each year and reviewing the RE policy and key stage plans as appropriate; - Planning and taking part in the annual RE and Ethos Learning Walk with Governors and representatives from the LDBS; - Keeping abreast of recent developments in the subject, attending relevant in-service courses and participating in the planning and delivery of school-based INSET and discussions.

-Class teachers will be responsible for:-
+Class teachers will be responsible for:

-- Participating in the collaborative development of RE schemes of work and lesson plans which meet the criteria agreed by the school and which ensure that pupils encounter a range of key entitlement experiences; - Developing an appropriate number of learning tasks which can be used for assessment purposes and recording the outcomes of these using the system agreed by the school; - Ensuring each piece of work, undertaken in R.E., is recorded in the whole class R.E. book. - Reporting to parents on pupils' progress in RE; - Participating in the collaborative review of the effectiveness of the units of work.
+- Participating in the collaborative development of RE schemes of work and lesson plans which meet the criteria agreed by the school and which ensure that pupils encounter a range of key entitlement experiences; - Developing an appropriate number of learning tasks which can be used for assessment purposes and recording the outcomes of these using the system agreed by the school; - Reporting to parents on pupils' progress in RE; - Regularly updating the Class Spiritual and Moral Values Book with examples of high quality RE work, as well as examples of other activities that the children complete which contribute to their moral and spiritual development. - Participating in the collaborative review of the effectiveness of the units of work.

-RE is also monitored by the Governing Body through the work of the Curriculum and Achievement Committee.
+RE is also monitored by the Governing Body through the work of the nominated Ethos Governor.